Javascript Menu by Deluxe-Menu.com

 "Now Krispus, the chief of the synagogue, believed ["point action" or "matter of fact"] in the lord with his whole house, and many of the Corinthians, having heard ["point action" or "matter of fact"], were believing ["continual action"] and were being baptized ["continual action"]."
 (Acts 18:8)

 In the case of imperatives ("commands") especially, the type of action can deepen the meaning considerably.
 Matt.7:7 is usually translated "Ask ...
 Seek ...
-Knock ... ", implying that one need only ask, seek or knock once, whereas the Original makes it clear that a continual course of action is required: "Be [continually] asking ..." (that is, don't stop!):
+Knock ... ", implying that one need only ask, seek or knock once, whereas the Original makes it clear that a continual course of action is required: "Be [continually] asking ..." (that is, don't stop!)
+English is perfectly capable of expressing these kinds of distinctions:

 Be asking, and it will be given to you;